JMuckian94/MSP3-LyfeHax/README.md

 The footer element is displayed across all pages and contains social media links for the site owner to link to this sites associated social media accounts.
 The links are to Facebook, Instagram, Youtube and Twitter.
 Their real world application would be for if Lyfehax.ie became a recognisable brand and needed a social media footprint like most modern companies.

+### Admin Page

 ## User Stories

+- As a user, I want to be able to navigate the page using a screen reader with all page elements labelled appropriately
-- As a user, I want to ...
+- As a user, I want all of the content to be of appropriate size on all screens with no overflow
-- As a user, I want to ...
+- As a user, I want to be able to view the posts of website members and navigate through them intuatively
-- As a user, I want to ...
+- As a user, I want to be able to join as a member and begin posting my own content
-- As a user, I want to ...
+- As a user, I want the site to provide visual feedback as I navigate around and interact with visible elements
-- As a user, I want to ...
+- As a user, I want the website to store my membership credentials securely in a database
-- As a user, I want to ...
+- As a user, I want the website to keep my posts assigned to my user profile with my username visible to other users
-- As a user, I want to ...
+- As a user, I as a member, want to be able to edit and delete posts as well as submit posts
-- As a user, I want to ...
+- As a user, I as an admin, want to be able to delete any users posts should they breach community guidelines

 ## User Requirements and Expectations